microsoft/code-push-vsts-extension/README.md

 The **CodePush Release** task allows you to release an update to the CodePush server, and includes the following options:

+1. **Authentication Method** - Specifies how you would like to authenticate with the CodePush server.
+The available options are:

-1. **Access Key** (String) or **Service Endpoint** - The access key to use to authenticate with the CodePush service.
-This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and provided either directly to the task (via the `Access Key` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).
+    1. **Access Key** - Allows you to directly specify an access key to the task.
+This value can either have been generated by the CodePush CLI, or provided to you by the HockeyApp portal after you auto-provisioned your CodePush account and app.

+    2. **Service Endpoint (CodePush)** - Allows you to reference a globally configured CodePush service endpoint.

+    4. **Service Endpoint (HockeyApp)** - Allows you to reference a globally configured HockeyApp service endpoint.

-2. **App Name** (String, Required) - The name of the app you want to release the update for.
+2. **App Name** *(String, Required)* - The name of the app you want to release the update for.

-3. **Update Contents Path** (File path, Required) - Path to the file or directory that contains the content(s) you want to release.
+3. **Update Contents Path** *(File path, Required)* - Path to the file or directory that contains the content(s) you want to release.
 For Cordova this should be the platform-specific `www` folder (e.g `platforms/ios/www`) and for React Native this should point to either your generated JS bundle file (e.g. `ios/main.jsbundle`) or a directory containing your JS bundle and assets, depending on if you're using the React Native assets system.
 View the [CLI docs](http://microsoft.github.io/code-push/docs/cli.html#update-contents-parameter) for more details.

-4. **Target Binary Version** (String, Required) - The binary version that this release is targeting.
+4. **Target Binary Version** *(String, Required)* - The binary version that this release is targeting.
 The value must be [semver](http://semver.org/) compliant.
 View the [CLI docs](http://microsoft.github.io/code-push/docs/cli.html#target-binary-version-parameter) for more details.

-5. **Deployment** (String) - Name of the deployment you want to release the update to.
+5. **Deployment** *(String)* - Name of the deployment you want to release the update to.
 Defaults to `Staging`.

-6. **Description** (String) - Description of the update being released.
+6. **Description** *(String)* - Description of the update being released.
 When this task is used within a VSTS release definition, this field can be set to the `$(Release.ReleaseDescription)` variable in order to inherit the description that was given to the release.

+7. **Rollout** *(String)* - Percentage of users you want this update to be available for, specified as a number between `1` and `100` (you can optionally specify a "%" suffix).
+Defaults to `null`, which is equivalent to `100`, and therefore, makes the release available to everyone.

-7. **Mandatory** (Boolean) - Specifies whether the release should be considered mandatory or not.
+8. **Mandatory** *(Boolean)* - Specifies whether the release should be considered mandatory or not.
 Defaults to `false`.

+9. **Disabled** *(Boolean)* - Specifies whether the release should be disabled, and therefore, not immediately downloadable by end-users.
+Defaults to `false`.

 ### CodePush Promote

 The **CodePush Promote** task allows you to promote a previously released update from one deployment to another, and includes the following options:

+1. **Authentication Method** - Specifies how you would like to authenticate with the CodePush server.
+The available options are:

-1. **Access Key** (String) or **Service Endpoint** - The access key to use to authenticate with the CodePush service.
-This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and provided either directly to the task (via the `Access Key` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).
+    1. **Access Key** - Allows you to directly specify an access key to the task.
+This value can either have been generated by the CodePush CLI, or provided to you by the HockeyApp portal after you auto-provisioned your CodePush account and app.

+    2. **Service Endpoint (CodePush)** - Allows you to reference a globally configured CodePush service endpoint.

+    4. **Service Endpoint (HockeyApp)** - Allows you to reference a globally configured HockeyApp service endpoint.

 2. **App Name** (String, Required) - The name of the app that has the deployments you are targetting for promotion.